1 Publication Information

 The programme is considered to have positively influenced trainer-trainee relations.

-2.13 References to web pages
+2.7 References to the web pages

 In-text citations of web pages should be recorded using the corresponding URL.